 L(I)(X(J)) = 0 if I /= J 1 if I = J

 The Lebesgue function is formed by the sum of the absolute values of these Lagrange basis functions:

 LF(X) = sum ( 1 <= I <= N ) | L(I)(X) |and the Lebesgue constant LC is the maximum value of LF(X) over the interpolation interval, which is typically X(1) to X(N), or min ( X(*) ), max ( X(*) ), or [-1,+1], or some user-defined interval.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LEBESGUE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+lebesgue is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-QUADRULE, a Python library which defines quadrature rules for approximating an integral over a 1D domain.
+quadrule, a Python code which defines quadrature rules for approximating an integral over a 1D domain.

 The test programs create plots of the Lebesgue function for specific sizes of the point sets.